Fear, Adenomyosis, & the Medical System

 I was scared, and ended up on the pill.
 Later down the road I was diagnosed with adenomyosis.
 Good thing I didn’t get an ablation for adenomyosis.
 Ablation is not a treatment for it and usually causes a sharp increase in pelvic pain.

 Adenomyosis can bring up so much.
 When you’re not in pain you feel so committed, determined, and hopeful but when the pain hits you feel so desperate for relief you consider surgery and meds.
 You don’t want this, but you don’t know what else you can try.
 You feel like you have tried it all and nothing works: acupuncture, an anti inflammatory diet, exercise, pelvic PT, etc.

 Anxiety versus Fear and Adenomyosis

 Anxiety comes from your liver releasing toxins which inflame your vagus nerve, causing anxiety.
-Fear is an emotion that can be absorbed from others, inherited, or felt in reaction to a traumatic event and unprocessed at the time, causing it to be stuck in the body.
+Fear is an emotion that can be absorbed from others, inherited, or felt in reaction to a traumatic event.
+When it is unprocessed at the time, this causes it to get stuck in the body.

 Adenomyosis Decisions and the Medical System

 You can’t make good adenomyosis decisions when you are coming from a place of fear.
 I have heard from so many women with adenomyosis who have a hysterectomy scheduled because they dread their cycle.
 Many can’t survive with such heavy bleeding or pelvic pain.